squeakyspacebar/neovim-configuration/README.md

 rm -rf /tmp/vim-configuration
 ```

+To use existing Vim configurations with Neovim, follow the transition from Vim instructions: https://neovim.io/doc/user/nvim.html#nvim-from-vim

 CAVEAT: Back up your existing Vim config if you want to keep it.
 This will probably overwrite some things.